loiSvelasco/moekyun/README.md

 From urban dictionary, a totally reliable source of information btw, *Moe moe, kyun!* is used to describe something, or someone super cute and/or adorable.
 Like how the anime girl above looks at you all smug while you read this.

 ## Okay, now what does Moekyun do?
-*Moekyun* is a simple php framework for personnal projects, it contains the basic *MVC* functionality, with the addition of
+*Moekyun* is a simple php framework for personal projects, it contains the basic *MVC* functionality, with the addition of
 - Twig templating engine
 - Kint
 - DotEnv